De-Alchmst/bast/doc.md

 [ocamllex](https://ohama.github.io/ocaml/ocamllex-tutorial/).
 All lexer code can be found in [lib/lexer.mll](lib/lexer.mll).
-In addition to the usual lexer features, I need some extra functionality, all in order to support `+>`, as I decided that it will be easiest to replace it by brackets at lex-time.
+I decided that the best implementation of `+>` would be to replace it with brackets at lex-time.
+To do this I will need some non-standard lexer functionality.

 I need matches to be able to return multiple values, which I implemented using a queue.